kilianc/mozzarella/README.md

 A **`570 bytes`** hook based **immutable store**, with **actions** and **selector based subscriptions**<br>

-**Selectore** leverages `useState` and `Immer` to create independent rendering trees, so that your components only re-render when their dependencies change.
+**mortadella** leverages `useState` and `Immer` to create independent rendering trees, so that your components only re-render when their dependencies change.

 ## Demos